Swamy-JFSD/Swamy-JFSD/README.md

 ## 👋 About Me

-Hi there! 👋
+Hi there! 🙌
-I'm a B.Tech ECE graduate with hands-on experience in Java Full Stack Web Development.
-I love developing scalable and maintainable web applications using modern backend frameworks and simple, responsive frontend technologies.
-I'm passionate about backend development and enjoy solving real-world problems with code.
+I’m a B.Tech graduate in Electronics and Communication Engineering with hands-on experience in Java Full Stack Web Development.
+I enjoy developing scalable and maintainable web applications using modern backend frameworks and responsive frontend technologies.
+I’m passionate about backend development and love solving real-world problems through clean and efficient code.

 ---